Close Shelf

 As volunteers expanded services like Monday Night Meals and Backdoor Ministry, they soon encountered another problem: the church simply was not equipped to accommodate the need.
 They found the answer to their problem in an abandoned truck depot at 2416 Superior Viaduct, east of the church parking lot.
 The church purchased the building.

 Volunteers spent hours on repairs and renovations.
 In 1985, St. Malachi Church formalized its commitment to the community by founding the St. Malachi Center for those in need.
 In the years since, the services provided in the old truck depot have grown to encompass programming to serve individuals, children and families dealing with the impacts of poverty and structural inequality.
-Malachi Center’s youth programs, serving grades K through 8, include the After-School Program, Summer Camp and Swim Camp.
+Malachi Center’s youth programs, serving grades K through 8, includes After-School Programming and family-focused events.
+Malachi Center’s programming for men and women who are homeless and marginalized centers around the Homeless Shower program, free laundry services, housing assistance and additional resources.

 Close